sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

   failover.
 By default `auto_register` is set to `false` and registration must be done manually.
 However, setting `auto_register` to `true` will enable automatic registration.
+* enable_hawk - bool - controls if the hawk daemon should be started and enabled.
+By default, `enable_hawk` is disabled.

 ### Required Variables for Azure Fence Agent

-To create the Azure Fence Agent, follow the instructions[here](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-suse-pacemaker#use-an-azure-fence-agent-1).
+To create the Azure Fence Agent, follow the instructions [here](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-suse-pacemaker#use-an-azure-fence-agent-1).
 Currently, this role supports the Azure Fence Agent when using a service principle, although managed identity may be supported in the future.
 When using the Azure Fence Agent the following variables are required.
 The